- wind (n.1)

 - wind (v.2)

-- "to perceive by scent, get wind of," c.1400, from wind (n.1).
+- "to perceive by scent, get wind of," c.
+1400, from wind (n.1).
 Of horns, etc., "make sound by blowing through," from 1580s.
-Meaning "tire, put out of breath; render temporarily breathless by a blow or punch" is from 1811, originally in pugilism.
+Meaning "tire, put out of breath; render temporarily breathless" is from 1802, originally in pugilism, in reference to the effect of a punch in the stomach.
 Related: Winded; winding.

 - wind (n.2)